-- S: Shows the system symbol of the Web-Smart device, represent for device system is not alive. - IP Address: Shows the current IP address of the device. - MAC Address: Shows the device MAC Address. - Protocol version: Shows the version of the Utility protocol. - Product Name: Shows the device product name. - System Name: Shows the appointed device system name. - DHCP: Shows the DHCP status of the device. - Location: Shows where the device is located. - Trap IP: Shows the IP where the Trap to be sent. - Subnet Mask: Shows the Subnet Mask set of the device. - Gateway: Shows the Gateway set of the device.
+- S: Shows the system symbol of the Web-Smart device, ⊠ represent for device system is not alive. - IP Address: Shows the current IP address of the device. - MAC Address: Shows the device MAC Address. - Protocol version: Shows the version of the Utility protocol. - Product Name: Shows the device product name. - System Name: Shows the appointed device system name. - DHCP: Shows the DHCP status of the device. - Location: Shows where the device is located. - Trap IP: Shows the IP where the Trap to be sent. - Subnet Mask: Shows the Subnet Mask set of the device. - Gateway: Shows the Gateway set of the device.

-View Trap: The Trap function can receive events that occur from the Web Management Switch listed in the Monitor List.
-For information on Trap settings using the Web Management Utility refer to the Trap Setting section in the manual.
+View Trap: The Trap function can receive the events that happen from the Web Management Switch in the Monitor List.

--There is a light indicator near the "View Trap" button.
-A Green light indicates that there has not been any new trap information transmitted.
-A Red light indicates new trap information being transmitted and is set as a reminder to view the trap.
+There is a light indicator behind the "View Trap" button, when the light indicates in green, it means that there is no trap transmitted, and else when it indicates in red, it means that there is new trap transmitted, this is to remind us to view the trap.
 (Figure 7)

-Figure 9.
+Figure 7.
 View Trap button